Run Local Spotlight: Leland Little

 Leland: Well, most importantly, I’ve got to have a good pair of shoes.
 My current favorite is the Nike Vomero.
 I was a Nike runner back in my high school days, but most of my adult running had been done in Brooks up until a pre-goal marathon shoe fitting with Jason.
 He reconnected me with the comfortable, speedy Nikes of my youth and I haven’t looked back since!
 I’m also nothing without my Garmin GPS watch to keep track of my pace and distance.
 At Brett’s recommendation, I treated myself to an upgrade to the Forerunner 645 as a reward for finally nailing that BQ.
 And finally, I rely on my lemon-lime flavored Nuun (the non-caffeinated variety) to keep my electrolyte and fluid levels optimal before, during, and after runs.

-In Conclusion: We salute and commend the way Leland balances being a business man, a family man, and a runner who trains at a high level!
+We salute and commend the way Leland balances being a business man, a family man, and a runner who trains at a high level!
 Leland, we are grateful to have been a part of your Boston qualifying journey and so thrilled to see you reach this lofty goal in the good company of your Bull City Track Club teammates!
 Thank you making us feel like part of your family and we’re excited to support you as you look forward to Boston 2020!